Updating to 2014

-Ride the Fault — The inaugural 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
-Starts in Sikeston near the “boot” of Missouri, followed by overnights in Malden, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
-Flat route with options for cyclists seeking hills or more mileage.
-Dates: June 22-29 2013
+Ride the Fault — The 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
+Starts in Sikeston near the “boot” of Missouri, followed by overnights in Campbell, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
+Mostly flat route with occasional hills on a couple of days to provide scenic variety.
+Dates: June 22-28, 2014.

 The Katy Trail Ride (also known as “Catch the Katy”) is a 225-mile ride from Clinton to St. Charles on the nation’s longest rail-to-trail route.
 Mountain bicycles and hybrids are recommended as the surface is crushed limestone.
 The ride is limited to 300 cyclists.
 Dates: (Usually 3th week in June) Registration opens March 1, 2013.